Erykah Badu's history of being controversial

 (CNN)People are in an uproar over the actions of Erykah Badu, but if you have at all followed her career you know it's not the first time.

-The singer has been catching heat on social media for over comments she said in an interview with Vulture published Wednesday.
+The singer has been catching heat on social media for comments she made in an interview with Vulture published Wednesday.

 In it, writer David Marchese asked her about some research he had dug up in which the Israeli press linked Badu to Nation of Islam leader Louis Farrakhan "and his alleged anti-Semitism."